ttreeagency/FlowPlatformSh/README.md

             password: '%env:DATABASE_PASSWORD%'
             host: '%env:DATABASE_HOST%'

-## Migrate resources
+## Migrate local project to platform.sh

 You can sync a local directory to platform with the following command:

-    ./flow platform:rsync --directory Data/Persistent --publish --clean
+    ./flow platform:sync --directory Data/Persistent --publish --clean --database --migrate

 You can provide the path to your local ```.platform.app.yaml``` with the paramater ```--configuration```.

-The package check if the given path is mounted on a read write filesystem (mounts) before accepting the command.

 The options ```--publish``` and ```--clean``` run the resources publishing and cleanup after the rsync command on the remote server.

+The options ```--database``` and ```--migrate``` clone the local database and run migration on the remote server.

+You should see this output:

+    Local -> platform.sh

+        + Sync directory Data/Persistent
+        + Publish resources
+        + Clean resources
+        + Clone database
+        + Migrate database

 ## Acknowledgments